pharmer/pharmer/docs/cloud/eks/README.md

 ### Credential importing

-You can use your [aws credential](/docs/cloud/aws/README.md#credential-importing) to creat cluster in lightsail.
+You can use your [aws credential](/docs/cloud/aws/README.md#credential-importing) to creat cluster in Amazon EKS.

 ### Cluster provisioning